• Skip to primary navigation

 Chill longer for better texture and flavor - I try to chill my dough for at least 24 hours when I bake cookies for myself.
 Dough can be chilled for up to 3 days in the refrigerator if you'd like to make it ahead of a holiday or event.

 Don't have 24 hours? - Anywhere in the 3 to 6 hour range greatly improves the overall texture of your cookies.
-If time is an issue, I highly recommend chilling for at least 1 hour minimum.
+If time is an issue, chill for at least 1 hour minimum.
 I never recommend baking this dough straight after mixing.

 Frequently asked questions